nickzoic/nick.zoic.org/art/yearn-for-the-mines/index.md

 maps into a Luanti 16x16x16 block.
 That collection gets populated by looping over the Ultima IV world map, scaling it up by an arbitrary `SCALE` factor.
 Trying different values, I've come to think that something around 12 or 14 might be appropriate.
+Or maybe 20.

-With a `SCALE` of less than 32 the towns hang over the edges of their tiles into adjoining tiles but there's some extra space so it doesn't matter too much.
+With any `SCALE` of less than 32 the towns hang over the edges of their tiles into adjoining tiles but there's some extra space so it doesn't matter too much.